- Car Rentals

 This beautiful hill town has a number of scenic locations and enchanting viewpoints.
 Lakkidi Viewpoint .....

 Historical & Heritage

-Situated an altitude of 4000 feet, these caves were discovered by Fred Fawcett, the then Superintendent of Police of the Malabar district in 1890, during his hunting trip to Wayanad.
+Situated at an altitude of 4000 feet, Edakkal Caves were discovered by Fred Fawcett, the then Superintendent of Police of the Malabar district in 1890, during his hunting trip to Wayanad.
 The name 'Edakkal' literally means 'a stone in between'.
 Here one can see a cave formed by a heavy boulder straddling a fissure in the rock.
-Many legends are there behind the formation of Edakkal caves.
-According to one, these caves are said to be formed with the arrows fired by Lava and Kusha, the sons of Lord Sri Rama.
-Another one is associated with Kutti Chathan and the Goddess Mudiampilly.
-The local people .....
+This heritage site is considered one of the prime Wayanad places to visit, especially for history buffs.

 Museum & Gallery

 At a distance of 11 km from Sulthan Bathery & 5 km from Edakkal Caves, 22 km from Kalpetta, Wayanad Heritage Museum is located in Ambalavayal village.